dliberat/yakubun/README.md

 }
 ```

 Pay special attention to the return value of the custom function.
 It must be an array.
-The first element of the array should be `null` if the segment passed the check.
-Otherwise, it should be a string that will get passed to your callback function for displaying the check results.
+The first element of the array should be a `CheckResult` object.
 The second element in the array should be the accumulator object, so that it can be passed ahead to the next test.

 Crosscheck Functions
 --------------------